Alemaksus/ai-agent-release-readiness-qa/README.md

 python -m cli.main --demo --transcript samples\llm_transcript.json --baseline-transcript samples\llm_transcript_baseline.json --out reports\with_ai_drift.md
 ```

+See `docs/ai-semantics.md` for the advisory semantics and drift interpretation policy.

 ## Notes / limitations

 - **Deterministic only**: no LLM judging, no network calls.
 - **Current-run only**: score is computed from the provided results (no trend/history analysis).

+## Intended audience

+- QA engineers validating AI-powered systems
+- Teams shipping agentic workflows or chat-based products
+- Founders and PMs needing a deterministic pre-release signal.